IanPsheaSmith/Haiti_Aeae_IR/README.md

 - `XXX NGS`: The result of each NGS assay
 - `Picture`: Whether or not a picture was obtained of the assay

+In the Shapefiles folder:
+- `hti_admbnda_adm1_cnigs_20181129`: Shapefile of Haiti
+- `hti_admbnda_adm2_cnigs_20181129`: Shapefile of Haiti with administrative level 2 boundaries
+- `hti_admbnda_adm3_cnigs_20181129`: Shapefile of Haiti with administrative level 3 boundaries
+- `Key`: Text document describing the attributes of the Haiti shapefiles

 ## Usage Instructions